-- Short-term schemes: These are like bonus payments or sales for your staff members.
+- Short-term schemes: These are like bonus payments or sales commission for your staff members.

 - Long-term schemes: Fall along the lines of company shares etc.

-It’s, of course, up to you which route you want to take for paying your employees.
+It is, of course, up to you what route you want to take for paying commission to your employees.

-It’s most common among employees working in a sales environment.
+Commission is most common amongst employees working in a sales environment.
 In sales, employees often have to cold sell products to customers.

-The amount your employees can receive often acts as an incentive to drive them to greater achievements for your business.
+The amount of commission they receive can act as an incentive to drive employees onto greater achievements for your business.

-Commission workers are often paid partly (and sometimes fully) after the amount of sales or deals they have made.
+Commission workers are often paid partly (and sometimes fully) after the number of sales or deals they have made.
 But they must still receive the national minimum or living wage.

-When you pay your staff members, the amount is usually a calculation on the percentage of the goods they sold to a customer.
+When you pay commission to your staff members, the amount is usually a calculation on the percentage of the goods they sold to a customer.

 The result of this is your sales team receive pay based on the amount they have sold.
 This is, of course, a lot different than the hourly wages many other employees typically face.

 There are various types of commission.
 But one of the most common forms is the on-target earnings model.
-With this model, establish your pay rates prior to your employees getting to work.
+With this model, establish your commission based pay rates prior to your employees getting to work.